NEFSC/READ-SSB-Lee-RFAdataset/README.md

 1. who worked on this project:  Min-Yang
-1. when this project was created: Jan, 2021
+1. when this project was created: 2013.
+But put on Github in 2020 and moved to NEFSC in January 2021.
 1. what the project does: Assembles data for RFA analysis.
 1. why the project is useful:  Assembles data for RFA analysis
 1. how users can get started with the project: Download and follow the readme